 Parental attention provides care and stabilizes your child.
 So make sure your spouse and you spend enough time nurturing your kid.
 Spending time with parents makes children happy, helps them be open about their problems, and prevents them from sulking (1).

 2. Maintain welcoming, safe, and pleasant atmosphere at home

 Note that home is a place where children can express themselves freely and safely.
 So make efforts to create and maintain a welcoming, safe, and pleasant atmosphere at home.
-Give your pouting child attention, avoid arguments within the family members, and try to please your child when you find them in a disappointed or sad mood.
-Your child will then find home a safe place to open up their problems (2).
+Give your pouting child attention, avoid arguments with family members, and try to please your child when you find them disgruntled or in a sullen or sulky mood.
+Your child will then find a home, a safe place to open up about their problems (2).

 3. Encourage your child to express them verbally

-When you notice your child pouting or sulking, bring this to their attention and encourage your child to express their problems in words.
+When you notice your child pouting or glum, bring this to their attention and encourage them to express their problems in words.
 Assure your child that you won’t respond to their problem negatively.
 Communicate with your child effectively (3).

 4. Encourage your child to maintain a diary

 Often, children who find it difficult to communicate their problems feel better when they pen them down.
 So encourage your sulking or brooding kid to maintain a diary as it will help them overcome the stress (4).